 Track Rules & Safety

-At Driftland we want you to enjoy yourself while pushing your car to it’s limits, but your safety is absolutely paramount while out on track.
-Like every venue we have some rules and regulations to make sure no-one gets hurt while they’re having fun spectating or driving here at Driftland.
+At Driftland we want you to enjoy yourself whether spectating or while pushing your car to it’s limits, but your safety is absolutely paramount while out on site and on track.
+Like every venue we have rules and regulations to make sure no-one gets hurt while they’re having fun spectating or driving here at Driftland.

-These rules (along with any special announcements) will be explained at the driver’s briefing at the start of every event.
+Driver\'s these rules (along with any special announcements) will be explained at your driver’s briefing at the start of every event.
 Make sure you find out when the driver’s briefing is and attend it, if you miss it your track start time could be delayed or not allowed at all.

 During events where the venue is hired by a third party, some regulations may be altered by prior agreement between Driftland Ltd and the third party.
 Users of the track affected by these alterations will be notified at the time of booking and again during driver’s briefing.